More

 Natsuko Kiura

-The exhibition catalogue to be published will feature nine short stories by novelist Shin Fukunaga.
-The catalogue, designed by Yuta Murao, will also include commentary on the works, conversations with the artists, interviews and more.
-The main visual for the exhibition and various publicity design is by graphic designer Shun Ishizuka.
+The exhibition catalogue features nine short stories by novelist Shin Fukunaga.
+The catalogue, designed by Yuta Murao, also include commentary on the works, conversations with the artists, interviews and more.

 Shin Fukunaga